openvstorage/volumedriver/doc/build_with_docker.md

 ## Build time

-Building the code and running the included testsuite takes around 4 hours on our buildslaves.
+Building the code and running the included testsuite (1,783 tests) takes around 4 hours on our buildslaves.

 ## Building